egarbarino/safari_gke_2/lesson_1/README.md

 Before we proceed, in addition to painting our Kubernetes Architecture diagram one figure at a time, there's also another peculiarity about this course I wanted to mention.

 I'm obsessed about following an observability-first approach.
-By that I mean that I want you to observe the side effects of everything we so that you can understand what are the consequences of our actions.
+By that I mean that I want you to observe the side effects of everything we do that you can understand what are the consequences of our actions.

 For this reason, before we create our first Kubernetes cluster, I want you to understand what resources will be created as a result.